List of Merlin characters: Morgana PendragonMorgana Pendragon (portrayed by Katie McGrath) is the heretofore unknown daughter of Uther Pendragon and Vivianne, the wife of his close friend and leading military commander, Gorlois; she is the half-sister of Arthur Pendragon and Morgause.

-She is portrayed as a sympathetic, passionate and kind-hearted individual during Merlin's early time in Camelot, with great personal heroism as well as showing a willingness to confront the attitudes of others; she speaks up for Gwen, Merlin, Mordred and others who face Uther's temper or would suffer from his willingness to 'abandon them to their fate' during certain conflicts- as well as being a persuasive force with Arthur.
+Morgana is portrayed as a sympathetic, passionate and kind-hearted individual during Merlin's early time in Camelot, with great personal heroism as well as showing a willingness to confront the attitudes of others; she speaks up for Gwen, Merlin, Mordred and others who face Uther's temper or would suffer from his willingness to "abandon them to their fate" during certain conflicts- as well as being a persuasive force with Arthur.

-Over time, sadly, her growing fear that she has magic, as well as her increasing anger towards Uther's callousness, a distance from Arthur (possibly due to his growing close to her maid), the hostility of the Great Dragon toward her (that she is unaware of) and most importantly, the unwillingness of Merlin and Gaius to tell her the truth or give her any real help in understanding or controlling what's happening to her – all of which serves to leave her feeling increasingly isolated and alone- which enables Morgause and others to corrupt and use her – eventually; following a long period of isolation with Morgause (indicated to be about a year) sees her previous compassionate views warped and Morgana become fully committed to evil.
+But overtime, sadly, Morgana's growing fear that she has magic, as well as her increasing anger towards Uther's callousness, a distance from Arthur, possibly due to his growing close to her maid, the hostility of the Great Dragon toward her, that she is unaware of and most importantly, the unwillingness of Merlin and Gaius to tell her the truth or give her any real help in understanding or controlling what's happening to her, all of which serves to leave her feeling increasingly isolated and alone, which enables Morgause and others to corrupt and use her, eventually following a long period of isolation with Morgause, indicated to be about a year sees her previous compassionate views warped and Morgana become fully committed to evil.

 In the first season and much of the second, Morgana was portrayed as a kind and loyal friend.
-She was raised by Uther as his ward- her father having died when she was about ten (her mother's fate is ambiguous, in fact, she has hardly any mentions in the series).
-Gaius tells Merlin she suffers from nightmares, and the young warlock often brought her the physician's latest sleeping draught.
+She was raised by Uther as his ward, her father having died when she was about ten, her mother's fate is ambiguous, in fact, she has hardly any mentions in the series.
+Gaius tells Merlin that she suffers from nightmares, and the young warlock often brought her the physician's latest sleeping draught.
 Morgana's trust in Merlin and Arthur was such that she was a driving force in helping Merlin and Arthur stop a plague from spreading in the kingdom, and she also helped Merlin save his village from bandits, in defiance of Uther's orders not to get involved.

-However, she didn't understand Uther's hatred for magic, and did not favour his reaction of killing those with magic.
-Though she flirted with a plan to try and to kill Uther, in anger for his execution of her maid and friend Gwen's father, the blacksmith Tom (implicated in a plot of a group of rogue sorcerers, who want Uther dead)- she later abandoned them when Uther indicated to her that he was 'wrong' in his decision regarding Tom (though this seems to be more about Morgana and the late Gorlois, than his attitude regarding anything related to magic cases)- and she then killed Tauren, who led the attempt on the king.
+However, she did not understand Uther's hatred for magic, and did not favour his reaction of killing those with magic.
+Though she flirted with a plan to try and to kill Uther, in anger for his execution of her maid and friend Gwen's father, the blacksmith Tom, implicated in a plot of a group of rogue sorcerers, who want Uther dead, she later abandoned them when Uther indicated to her that he was "wrong" in his decision regarding Tom, though this seems to be more about Morgana and the late Gorlois, than his attitude regarding anything related to magic cases, and she then killed Tauren, who led the attempt on the king.

-Morgana's dreams (which she's said to have had since she was very young) are, in fact, visions- her nightmares presaged several events, that Merlin and Gaius were able to use in order to prevent the things seen by Morgana (like Arthur's death) from coming to pass.
+Morgana's dreams, which she had said to have had since she was very young are, in fact, visions, her nightmares presaged several events, that Merlin and Gaius were able to use in order to prevent the things seen by Morgana, like Arthur's death from coming to pass.